SixSiege/Web-Dev-For-Beginners/1-getting-started-lessons/1-intro-to-programming-languages/assignment.md

 Exemplary | Adequate | Needs Improvement
 --- | --- | -- |
 |Explained why web developer would use tool| Explained how, but not why developer would use tool| Did not mention how or why a developer would use tool  |

+##Answer

+1. Linter
+Linter used by web developer to check error in their code and prevent future error

+2. Bundlers/Packagers
+Used to